nflverse/nflseedR/README.md

 ```

 This allows us to define `best` and `worst`, and use that information to
+determine a result (in this case, have the best team always win and the
-determine a result.
-While `best` and `worst` are in this example single-length
+worst team always lose).
+While `best` and `worst` are in this example
-character vectors, they can be data frames or any other R data type.
+single-length character vectors, they can be data frames or any other R
+data type.

 Let's simulate using this: